jwallnoefer/graphepp/README.md

 ## Installation

-You can install GraphEEP into your python environment from the [Python Package Index](https://pypi.org/project/graphepp/):
+You can install GraphEPP into your python environment from the [Python Package Index](https://pypi.org/project/graphepp/):

 ```